Gutscs/Rossmann-Forecasting-Sales/README.md

     * Selecting the most important features to the model.

 6. **Data Preparation**
-    * Preparing the data to be used for the machine learning model
+    * Preparing the data to be used for the machine learning model.

 7. **Feature Selection**
     * Selecting the most significant attributes to train the model.